Become a qualified Primary teacher with Warwick

-98% of our graduates who wanted to pursue teaching gained employment upon completion.
-Read more.
+- 98% of our graduates who wanted to pursue teaching gained employment upon completion last year.

-If you study with us, you'll become a highly reflective practitioner.
+Through your studies here, you'll learn new skills and knowledge.
 You'll be able to adapt and respond to changes in settings and national educational contexts.
 You'll take responsibility for your ongoing professional development in preparation for future leadership.
 You'll complete placements in a variety of settings and schools.

 - Gain practical teaching experience in contrasting school settings